If you have ADHD, you may be wondering how to increase dopamine in a natural way to improve your ADHD symptoms.

 Of course, it makes much more sense to craft something that you enjoy, which will provide the double benefit of the pleasure of the process and the reward of completion.
 Creativity can also help to focus the conscious part of your mind leaving your unconscious free to work through things that are bothering you without you interfering.

-So, by the time you have painted a picture, baked a cake or written a story, you may find you also have new ideas as to how to tackle other things you need to do.
+So, by the time you have painted a picture, baked a cake, or written a story, you may find you also have new ideas as to how to tackle other things you need to do.

 Organize

-This may seem a strange thing to suggest to ADHD people who often find organisation difficult, but you can get a dopamine reward from your brain from getting things done in a similar way to producing something creative.
+This may seem a strange thing to suggest to ADHD people who often find organization difficult, but you can get a dopamine reward from your brain from getting things done in a similar way to producing something creative.

 The key here is to be realistic and even to trick your brain into feeling accomplished.
-Instead of writing a long list of things to do which you know you will struggle to get to the end of, start your list with a few things that you have already done.
+Instead of writing a long list of things to do that you know you will struggle to get to the end of, start your list with a few things that you have already done.

 This can include anything, so getting up, having a shower, having breakfast and so on can all go on your list and be immediately ticked off.
 Then just add one or two realistic goals that you have not yet done to the end of the list and tick those off as you complete them.